otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13-google-maps.md

 </layout>
 ```

 You will notice that we have not created `marker_info_window_rectangle.xml` in the `drawable` package.
-Lets create that.
+Let us create that.

 In the `drawable` package, create a new file called `marker_info_window_rectangle.xml` and add the following: